mikavir/heartcare-hub/README.md

 ### Local VS Deployment

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on GitHub Pages.
+There are no differences identified between the local and deployment.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Credits

 ### Content